 We Remember

-RATCLIFFE, Rev. James Joseph
+RATCLIFFE, Rev. James Joseph – UPDATED VIEWING INFORMATION

 January 28, 1940 — February 2, 2026

-He has since served the Nelson Diocese as Rector of the Cathedral in Nelson, as well as leading numerous faith communities throughout the Nelson Diocese pastoring parishes in Trail, Summerland, Kelowna, and Cranbrook.
+He has since served the Nelson Diocese as Rector of the Cathedral in Nelson, as well as leading numerous faith communities throughout the Nelson Diocese, pastoring parishes in Trail, Summerland, Kelowna, and Cranbrook.

 Father Jim is survived by his younger sisters, Mary Royal and Elizabeth Dunne, both of Vancouver; stepsister, Kathleen Marty (Wong), of West Kelowna and stepbrothers, Maurice Marty and Don Marty, both of Osoyoos; as well as sister-in-law, Maureen Ratcliffe of Calgary.

-Father Jim was predeceased by his father, Joseph Ratcliffe (d.
-1958); mother, Margaret Ratcliffe Marty (d.
-2002), of Kelowna; sisters Caroline Odell (d.
-1995) of Calgary and Jeannie Ratcliffe (d.
-2018) of Victoria; his brothers Vince Ratcliffe (d.
-2008) and Bert Ratcliffe (d.
-2013) both of Nelson, as well as his brother Hugh Ratcliffe (d.
-2018) of Ladysmith.
+Father Jim was predeceased by his father, Joseph Ratcliffe (d.1958); mother, Margaret Ratcliffe Marty (d.2002), of Kelowna; sisters Caroline Odell (d.1995) of Calgary and Jeannie Ratcliffe (d.2018) of Victoria; his brothers Vince Ratcliffe (d.2008) and Bert Ratcliffe (d.2013) both of Nelson, as well as his brother Hugh Ratcliffe (d.2018) of Ladysmith.

 Memorial donations may be sent to Roman Catholic Diocese of Nelson – Pilgrimage of Faith, or the Diocese of Nelson Priest Retirement Fund.
 Envelopes to make donations will be available at the Mass.

 Vigil Prayer Service will be held on Wednesday evening, February 11, 2026, at 7:00 PM, at Immaculate Conception Church, 839 Sutherland Ave, Kelowna, BC.
-The Viewing details are still to be determined (please check back on Monday; more information will be available then).

 Mass of Christian Burial will be held the following day on Thursday, February 12, 2026, at 10:30 AM (PST), at Immaculate Conception Church, with the Most Reverend Gregory Bittman Bishop of the Diocese of Nelson presiding.
 If you are unable to attend in person, please join the family online by Livestream at the time of the service, a recording will be made available to view shortly in 3-5 days.